phaserjs/phaser-ce/README.md

 ### Updates

 * Particle emitter release has been made more efficient (#333).
-You can access the most recently emitted particle in [Emitter#cursor](https://photonstorm.github.io/phaser-ce/Phaser.Particles.Arcade.Emitter.html#cursor).
+* You can access the most recently emitted particle in [Emitter#cursor](https://photonstorm.github.io/phaser-ce/Phaser.Particles.Arcade.Emitter.html#cursor).
+After the emitter has started, you should treat Emitter#cursor as read-only, because Phaser will modify it while it emits particles.

 ### Bug Fixes